frictionlessdata/frictionless-darwin-core/README.md

 **Frictionless Data Package** is domain agnostic data publication standard that offers a variety of cross technology tools.

-Bridging these two data standard ecosystems is the vision guiding this project.
+Bridging these two data standard ecosystems is our vision.
+This project is supported by Open Knowledge Foundation and funded under the [Frictionless Data Tool Fund](https://toolfund.frictionlessdata.io/).

 ## Introduction
 This tool will automatically convert any DwCA into Tabular Data Package.

 ## Test cases
 The [initial test cases](./testCases.md) cover a wide variety of Darwin Core usage.
-These case should give enough confidence that basic incompatibilities are identified, reported and solved.
+These cases should give enough confidence that basic incompatibilities are identified, reported and solved.

 ## Contributing
-You are encouraged to contribute by identifying new issues and helping to solve them.
+You are encouraged to contribute by identifying/reporting issues and helping to solve them.